AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * The .PSD type assets name is incorrect in a card view.

-* If you try to delete asset renditions using [!UICONTROL Delete Renditions] button on the asset's detail page, the renditions are not deleted.
+* If you try to delete asset renditions using [!UICONTROL Delete Renditions] button on the asset details page, the renditions are not deleted.

 * The title and size of an asset are appearing in multiple lines.